 University of Michigan schools, colleges, and departments administer their own scholarships.
-For more information, see the financial aid offices of the individual schools and colleges (listed below) or your academic department.
+For more information, contact the financial aid or scholarship office of the individual schools and colleges or your academic department:

 Note: U-M school, college, and departmental deadlines and notification dates vary.
 The schools, colleges, and departments notify students directly if they are awarded one of these scholarships.

 University of Michigan Alumni Clubs throughout the country provide scholarships and awards for University of Michigan students from their communities.
 Scholarships are awarded to undergraduates on the basis of academic achievement, financial need, and community service.
 Amounts of these scholarships vary.

 The State of Michigan administers a small number of scholarships for Michigan resident undergraduates.
 For more information, see the State of Michigan website.

 Non-Michigan residents should investigate scholarship opportunities offered by their home states.